Gluo-Platform/GluoDocs/docs/resources/posts.md

 ## Deleting posts
 ### `DELETE` https://xxxxxxxxx/xxxxxxxxxxxxxxx/{post_id}
 Deletes the post, only accessible for the owners of said post.
-Returns a [success response](/docs/resources/common_responses.md#success).